-Before you decide how to respond to your criminal charges, you need to have a clear understanding of what is at risk in your case.
-You also need to assess your defenses, and you must determine whether an intermediate solution (such as negotiating a plea deal or entering into a diversion program) is your best option in light of the circumstances at hand.
+Before you decide how to respond to your criminal charges, you need to understand what is at risk in your case clearly.
+You also need to assess your defenses.
+You must determine whether an intermediate solution (such as negotiating a plea deal or entering into a diversion program) is your best option in light of the circumstances at hand.

 So, before you decide to put your future in jeopardy, here are seven facts you need to know about pleading guilty in Pennsylvania:

 Fact #1: The Burden of Proof is on the Government